 We are proud to provide a service to the community that also assists in the reduction of fuel poverty and decarbonisation of Scotland.

-The Lerwick District Heating scheme is running as normal.
+System is running as normal.